Dmarti29/ESPN-Top-100-Basketball-High-School-Recruits/README.md

-This project involves two main classes in C++: `Recruit` and `Recruitdb`.
-These classes are designed to manage a collection of `Recruit` objects stored in a `std::vector`.
-The program includes methods to efficiently handle file operations, such as opening, reading, and closing a text file containing player data.
+This project implements the `Recruitdb` class in C++, which manages a collection of recruit data stored in a `std::vector`.
+The focus of the project is on efficient file handling, with methods to open, read, and close a text file that contains player information.

-The primary functionality of this project is to provide efficient search methods that allow users to query specific player attributes (e.g., position, height, weight, and ranking).
-The goal is to create a system that quickly locates and outputs the relevant player information based on user-defined search criteria.
+The primary functionality revolves around providing search methods that allow users to query player attributes such as position, height, weight, and ranking.
+The system is designed to efficiently retrieve and display relevant player data based on user input.

-By leveraging object-oriented design, the project streamlines the process of searching through large datasets, ensuring accurate and fast retrieval of recruit data.
+By leveraging object-oriented programming and file operations, this project enables quick and accurate searches through large datasets of player information, ensuring that the correct details are returned when specific attributes are requested.